relrod/bing_translator-gem/README.md

 Bing Translator
 ===============

-This gem wraps the Micrsoft Bing HTTP Translate API.
+This gem wraps the Microsoft Bing HTTP Translate API.
 I am in no way affiliated with Microsoft or Bing.
 Use this gem at your own risk.